sunnypilot/sunnypilot/docs/ford_c1_overflow.md

 # Ford base-heading overflow experiment

+This records the overflow implementation and validation at `b81c00f5b`.
+The later [toggle-off restoration](ford_upstream_fallback.md) updates selection and the opendbc sender while preserving the enabled experiment's command law.

 The Lightning ca route recorded controller `959ae3d6e`.
 Its large turns included flat C1 requests at ±0.5 rad while C0 still had available range.
 Those were nonzero, active commands, but increasing base heading above the C1 limit was